GDjkhp/CUBESHOTS_RESOURCES/README.md

 # CUBESHOTS
-A rhythmic bullet hell game written in Java (based from the tutorial and game Wave© by RealTutsGML).
-Copyright goes to the owners of the music that was used in the game code (just for testing purposes)\
+A rhythmic bullet hell game written in Java (based from the tutorial and game Wave© by RealTutsGML).\
 \
 Note: This game requires Java, no ifs and buts...\
 \